Pauan/ar/app/playlist/README.md

     Rotted Garden

 Here we've specified that the title of the playlist is `Chrono Trigger`.
-By default, the playlist program uses the template's filename as the title, but you can use `@title` to override it.
+By default, the playlist program uses the playlist's filename as the title, but you can use `@title` to override it.

 ---